aminel91/interview-10/README.md

 want you spending too much more time on it than that.

 __Treat it like production code__.
 That is, develop your software in the same way that you would for any code that is intended to be deployed to production.
+You will want to write tests and have them in the same repo as the code.
+You should also think about how you're going to handle and report failure.
 These may be toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.

 You can use any language, tools or solutions as you see fit.
 We do however recommend you __use something you a familiar with__.
 We would